witrin/graphql-example/README.md

 }
 ```

-The language aspect of your query can be set through the HTTP header `Accept-Language` but only the first entry will be processed if set (e.g. `Accept-Language: de-CH`).
+The language aspect of your query can be set through the HTTP header `Accept-Language` but only the first entry will be processed if set (e.g. `Accept-Language: en-US`).

 For more detailed information about the integration of GraphQL checkout the [draft](https://docs.google.com/document/d/1M-V9H9W_tmWZI-Be9Zo5xTZUMgwJk2dMUxOFw-waO04/) and its [latest development](https://github.com/typo3-initiatives/graphql).